dmruss/ZmapReporter/README.md

 Within that scan directory, the report will be saved in the 'final_output' directory, the banner datasets will be in the 'banners' directory, and the malware scans will be in the 'nmapscans' directory.

+An example output can be seen in the exampleOutput directory.
 The example below shows the output for a scan of port 80 on May 3, 2022 at 5:20 pm.

         Root